 We live in an age when chamber-music flourishes as never before, with an unprecedented number of brilliant young string quartets competing on the world stage for attention.
-‘Music in Allendale’ can, once again, be congratulated on catching one such ensemble, the Gildas Quartet (as they did over ten years ago with the Heath Quartet, now among today’s leading performers).
+‘Music in Allendale’ can, once again, be congratulated on catching one such ensemble, the Gildas Quartet for our June concert (as we did over ten years ago with the Heath Quartet, now among today’s leading performers).
 With a busy schedule of concerts both here and abroad, they brought not only an inspirational youthful freshness and vitality but also an astonishingly mature understanding to their performances of music from the 18th, 19th and 20th centuries.
 Music by Haydn opened their programme – and closed it incidentally, the Finale from his celebrated ‘Fifths’ Quartet forming a much-appreciated encore.
 The father of the string quartet was at the height of his powers when he wrote these masterpieces, and with them the Gildas set the standard for the rest of the evening.
 The second of Beethoven’s quartets dedicated to Count Rasumovsky is one of the most challenging pieces in the repertoire, both on account of the technical demands it makes on the performers and the insight required to capture the serenity and profundity at the heart of Beethoven’s musical vision.
 The Gildas proved more than equal to the challenge with a performance which was both exhilarating and moving.
 Their ability to evoke the unique sound-world of Ravel in his only string quartet, a shifting kaleidoscope of colours worthy of an impressionist painting, was just as impressive.
 The sensitive duetting of viola - player Kay Stephen with leader Christopher Jones will stay long in the memory, as will the vibrancy and warmth of Anna Menzies’ cello and the positive, committed playing of second violin Gemma Sharples.
-The Gildas are taking part in the prestigious Melbourne International Chamber Music competition, whilst shortly after that they embark on a tour of China.
+The Gildas have since taken part in the prestigious Melbourne International Chamber Music competition, after which they embarked on a tour of China.
 We wish them every success as well as a speedy return to ‘Music in Allendale’.